 Overall, analysts and economists expect the absolute level of sovereign debt outstanding to remain at elevated levels for the foreseeable future as governments finance their future deficits and roll over their sizable existing debt.
-Additionally, yields on government bonds have steadily increased since 2022, which gave rise to increased volatility and higher demand to hedge interest rate exposure.
-Expectations around potential future rate cuts by major Central Banks has also given rise to higher levels of interest rate trading activity through the first half of 2024.
-The tapering and/or unwinding of asset purchases by central banks and, meaningful interest rates, along with elevated levels of government debt issuance, are expected to provide continued tailwinds to our Rates business.
+Additionally, yields on government bonds have steadily increased in 2022 and 2023, which gave rise to increased volatility and higher demand to hedge interest rate exposure.
+Recent and potential future monetary policy changes by major central banks have given rise to higher levels of interest rate trading activity and are expected to provide continued tailwinds to our Rates business.